davidusb-geek/emhass/docs/develop.md

 #### Other Docker Options

 **Rapid Testing**
-As editing and testing EMHASS via docker may be repetitive (rebuilding image and deleting containers), you may like to simplify the removal, build and run process.
+As editing and testing EMHASS via docker may be repetitive (rebuilding image and deleting containers), you may want to simplify the removal, build and run process.

 **For rapid Docker testing, try a command chain:**
 _Linux:_